Best Cooling Memory Foam Mattress for Hot Sleepers

 30 Second Summary: Best Cooling Memory Foam Mattress

-- Amerisleep AS3 — Made with their Bio-Pur® and a Celliant® cover, this bed will keep your body temperature cool and you comfortable all night.
+- Amerisleep AS3 — Made with their Bio-Pur® comfort foam and a soft, breathable cover, this bed will keep you cool and comfortable all night.

 - Zoma Sports Mattress – The mattress targeted towards athletes knows the value of a good night’s sleep.
 To make sure you don’t wake up hot, Zoma uses gel-infused memory foam in its top layer.
 Plus, the top layer has triangle-shaped cutouts for support.
 These cutouts create air channels and promote airflow and breathability.